North Korea test-fires ballistic missile

 Emergency meeting

-South Korean security officials were holding an emergency meeting about the launch.
+South Korean security officials held an emergency meeting about the launch.

 "Today's ballistic missile test by North Korea is the first ballistic missile test this year since 24 launches last year," said a Foreign Ministry spokesman, Cho June-Hyuck.